Herstal: Merovingian and Carolingian golden age

-The proximity of the river Meuse and the abundance of local resources attracted settlers in this area since the fifth millennium BC.
-Around the end of the Roman era and at the beginning of the Merovingian period, the hamlet had become a fortified stronghold.
-The major road that linked Tongeren to Aachen crossed the Meuse here, where a ferry likely carried travelers to Jupille.

-The name Herstal is of Franconian origin, consisting of the elements hari ("army") and stal ("resting place", compare "stable") (modern german meaning: Heerstall).
+The name Herstal is of Franconian origin, consisting of the elements hari ("army") and stal ("resting place", "camp"; compare Modern German Stall, "stable").
 The first mention of Herstal is in Latin documents from ±718 (Cheristalius corrected to Charistalius) and 723 (Harastallius).
 The first possibly non-Latinized occurrences are Eristail (in 919) and Harstail (1197).

 Pippin of Herstal (ca 635–714), Mayor of the Palace and de facto ruler of Austrasia and Neustria and founder of the family that established the Carolingian dynasty, probably chose this location as his main residence because of its proximity to the major cities of Tongeren, Maastricht, and Liège.
 Pippin was the father of Charles Martel, victor of the decisive Battle of Tours that stopped the Arab-Muslim advance into northwestern Europe, and great grandfather of Charlemagne, also supposedly born in Herstal.
 Charlemagne lived for at least fifteen years in Herstal but later established his capital in Aachen, ending Herstal's period of medieval glory as capital of the empire.

-Late Middle Ages until now
+Late Middle Ages and modern era

 The town was incorporated into the Duchy of Lower Lotharingia, which became part of the Duchy of Brabant at the end of the 12th century.
 Despite its proximity to Liège, the territory of Herstal did not become part of the Prince-Bishopric of Liège until 1740, when the prince-bishop Georges-Louis de Berghes bought it from Frederick II of Prussia.
 By that time, the town was mainly known for its able craftsmen: ceramists, blacksmiths, and clockmakers.

 In the 19th century, Herstal became a city of coal and steel.
 It would, however, become world-famous thanks to the foundation of the Fabrique Nationale, a major armament factory, in 1889.
 Several motorcycle manufacturers also established themselves in town.
 On August 7, 1914, at the very beginning of World War I, the invading German army executed 27 civilians and destroyed 10 homes in Herstal.

 After World War II, heavy industry saw a prolonged period of decline, drastically reducing the number of jobs in these areas.
-Today, Herstal's economy is picking up again, with more than 200 companies established on its territory, including Techspace, which manufactures precision parts for the European Space Agency’s Ariane rocket.
+Today, Herstal's economy is picking up again, with more than 200 companies established on its territory, including Techspace Aero, which manufactures precision parts for the European Space Agency’s Ariane rocket.